lordmulder/SQLiteMap/README.md

 The **`SQLiteMap`** class provides a map implementation that is backed by an [SQLite](https://www.sqlite.org/) database.
 It can employ an "in-memory" database or a local database file.
 Compared to Java's standard `HashMap` class, the *"in-memory"* variant of `SQLiteMap` is better suited for very large maps; it has a smaller memory footprint and does **not** clutter the Java heap space.
 The *file-based* variant of `SQLiteMap` can handle even bigger maps and provides full persistence.

+`SQLiteMap` is compatible with JDK 8 or later.
+We recommend using OpenJDK builds provided by [Adoptium.net](https://adoptium.net/).

 ## Getting started